 where data refers to a range of values to plot the sparkline.
 The optional options argument is used to specify things like chart type (line, bar, column or winloss), color and other specific settings.

-Update: I wrote a super detailed article about sparklines in Google Sheets.
-Check it out here.
+Further reading: Check out the super detailed article I wrote about sparklines in Google Sheets.

 8. Apply conditional formatting to show changes